 Can You Leave Solar Panels Disconnected?

-Ideally, we will not recommend you unplug solar panels for long durations unless necessary.
+Ideally, we will not recommend you to unplug solar panels for long durations unless absolutely necessary.

-Given its electrical load, a solar PV system will have unattached and open circuits that could be harmed.
+A solar PV system will have unattached and open circuits that could be harmed given the electrical load it possesses.
 Moreover, the power outages transferred between these circuits would not have anywhere to go.
-As such, this current can overload your systems and damage the solar panel.
+As such, this current can overload your systems while also damaging the solar panel.

 So, disconnecting solar panels should not be a regular occurrence and should ideally be only for two to three days.